Sphagne/Seed-Silo/README.md

 All the files that search within a seed bank begin with the same number as their source bank

 For instance the file [401 - +++ all structures in 2k] contains lots of seeds with the condition to have all these structures within a 2k radius:
-Woodland Mansion
+Woodland Mansion,
-Desert Pyramid
+Desert Pyramid,
-Jungle Temple
+Jungle Temple,
-Swamp Hut
+Swamp Hut,
-Ocean Monument
+Ocean Monument,
-Igloo
+Igloo,
-Pillager Outpost
+Pillager Outpost,
 Ancient City

 And all these seeds start inside a plains village